coldbox-modules/GeoLocation-lookup-by-IP/readme.txt

 cacheLastAccessTimeout = '5'
 // Name of CacheBox provider to use cacheName = "default"
+// Prefix to be used for cache keys cacheKeyPrefix = 'GeoLocation-'
 // Register here for free:
 // http://www.ipinfodb.com
 developerKey = ''

+Override these settings by placing the following in your ColdBox app's config file:

+settings = {
+	'geolocation-lookup-by-ip' = {
+		settings = {
+			developerKey = 'abc123'
+		}
+	}
+};

 There are two two public methods: